 The purpose of the module is to enable you to undertake a sustained, in-depth and theoretically informed research project.
 It is a culmination of your three years of study and should be a personal inquiry of a professional standard and a celebration of you as a work ready practitioner.

-The number of contact hours with Lecturers varies, depending on the type of activity, the module and the year group.
-The figures below show a weekly average but will fluctuate throughout the year:
+The number of contact hours with lecturers varies depending on the type of activity, the module and the year group.
+The figures below show a weekly average but these will fluctuate throughout the year.

 Scheduled Contact Hours:

-The School offers a suite of optional technical workshops including software training in Photoshop, Illustrator, InDesign and Sketchup.
+The school offers a suite of optional technical workshops including printmaking, studio lighting and a wide range of software packages.

 Images: Ben Lupton / Joshua Sallon